 The Fair Care Alliance is a coalition of concerned medical, healthcare, business and community professionals and citizens who are fighting to ensure fair access to health care for the 460,000 people living north of Victoria, in Central and North Vancouver Island.

-The Nanaimo Heart Sisters welcomed Barney Ellis-Perry, CEO of the Nanaimo & District Hospital Foundation, and Janice Krall, the Foundation’s CDO, to our monthly meeting on January 18, 2025.
-They offered advice on how the Heart Sisters can advocate as a group in support of a new Cath Lab that would serve residents of the Central and North Vancouver Island.
+They offered advice to the Heart Sisters on how to advocate as a group in support of a new cardiac catheterization lab that would serve residents of the Central and North Vancouver Island.

 The Heart Sisters are encouraged to advocate and write in support of the Cath Lab to the cabinet ministers listed below.
 Please note: To reach the following emails, please highlight and copy each address below and then paste it into your Outlook or other email provider in order to send your message: